ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

 After the host is authorized, go to the {{site.data.keyword.filestorage_short}} Details page, and take note of the mount point information.

-## Authorizing the host from the SLCLI
+## Authorizing the host from the CLI
 {: #authLinuxhostCLI}
 {: cli}